VladRafli/VladRafli/README.md

 # Hello World! 😁👋

 * 👦 I'm Rafli Athala Jaskandi (he/him) aka VladRafli (on Github).
-* 🖥 Computer Science at Bina Nusantara University.
-(8th semester.
-Last year.)
+* 🖥 Computer Science Graduate at Bina Nusantara University.
-* 🔐 Majors on Cyber Security.
+* 🔐 Specialization on Cyber Security.
-* 🏢 Self Employed.
-Not accepting full-time job at the moment.
+* 🏢 IT Business Supporting Application Staff at PT.
+Indomobil Finance Indonesia.
-* 👨‍🏫 Available to be Front End Mentor.
+* 👨‍🏫 Available for consulting your IT problems.
 * 🎯 Targeting to become a Full Stack Developer.
-* 🔨 Mastering and Builds in Javascript and Typescript
+* 🔨 Mastering and Builds in Javascript and Typescript.
 * 🤩 Open to great projects.

 ## Tech Stack